dwcowan/RegClassifier/docs/README_NAMING.md

 - Integration tests exercising cross-module interactions.
 - Regression tests comparing outputs against known good simulated data to detect unintended changes.

-Module owners must curate and maintain golden datasets used in regression tests.
-These datasets must be version-controlled and documented in `identifier_registry.md`.
+Module owners must design modules that generate reproducible golden datasets and expected outputs.
+These artifacts must be stored under version control and documented in `identifier_registry.md`.
+When requirements change, module owners are responsible for regenerating and updating the golden data accordingly.

 Refer to [Testing](Matlab_Style_Guide.md#3-testing) for the complete testing conventions.